 3 Lessons for Small Business When It Comes to Online Trolls

 It’s hard not to want to rise to the challenge of turning someone from a hater into an advocate.
-Just like your determined little heart want to “change” him/her… with a troll it’s never going to happen.
-It takes a trained eye to distinguish a troll from an unsatisfied customer but it’s an important factor to differentiate.
+Just like your determined little heart wants to “change” him/her… with a troll, it’s never going to happen.
+It takes a trained eye to distinguish online trolls from sincerely unsatisfied customers but it’s an important factor to differentiate.

 2. When to engage

 Social media gives everyone a platform, turning customer support into a public spectacle.
 Due to the public setting, you will want to be very careful with how you engage a troll because you have hundreds and potentially hundreds of thousands of people watching to see how you react.
 This is where marketing and public relations comes into play because you will want someone who is good with words and experienced to help diffuse the situation and show what your brand is truly made of when it comes to social customer care.

 There are a few ways in which you can reply to a troll:

 Sometimes you’ll just know from the beginning it’s a hopeless cause.
 Do not block or remove comments from trolls unless they are hateful (especially directed to your other customers).
 However, you do have every right to block or ban trolls from commenting and interacting with your brand in the future.

 Tasteful is the key word here.
 If you are going to go the humor route you should keep in mind that something funny to you is bound to be offensive to someone, somewhere so keep it light and fun.